 - Walk around town

-- Boondock under pedestrian bridge for the night
+- Boondock under the pedestrian bridge for the night